TrueCar: Drafting Off Vroom's IPO (Think Days Of Thunder) (NASDAQ:TRUE)

 In anticipation of the IPO, I spent parts of last weekend, researching second level ways to "Draft Off" Vroom's valuation.
 TrueCar is my best risk/reward idea way to play it.

-Also, if you actual read TrueCar's Q1 2020 earnings conference call, there is a lot innovation under the hood.
+Also, if you actually read TrueCar's Q1 2020 earnings conference call, there is a lot of innovation under the hood.
 The stock looks compelling at $2.89.

 On Tuesday, June 9, 2020, online used car disruptor, Vroom Inc. (VRM) made its splashy IPO debut.
 Due to strong demand, the company was able to raise its IPO price from $18 per share to $22 per share.
-Despite yesterday's nasty 5.9% sell off for the S&P 500, we can safely say Vroom's IPO was auspicious, as the company sports a $5.3 billion market capitalization.
+Despite yesterday's nasty 5.9% sell-off for the S&P 500, we can safely say Vroom's IPO was auspicious, as the company sports a $5.3 billion market capitalization.

 Incidentally, Vroom is losing a bunch of money, but growing fast.
-On Wall Street if you are labeled a 'disruptor' and have fast top line growth, large operating losses get regulated to 'pesky details' status and something that needs to be overlooked by the momentum traders.
+On Wall Street, if you are labeled a 'disruptor' and have fast top-line growth, large operating losses get regulated to 'pesky details' status and something that needs to be overlooked by the momentum traders.

 Vroom's FY 2019 High Level Financials